-We probably all know someone like this.
-They’re a people person.
-They make friends everywhere and really thrive off chatting and being friendly with the people around them.
+We all know someone who is a people person.
+They make friends everywhere and really thrive off talking and being personable with the people around them.

-Could this be a trait that can cause tension in a relationship where one person is an introvert and one is an extrovert?
+Could this be a trait that can cause difficulty in a relationship where one person is an introvert and one is an extrovert?

 She feels like every time she goes on a date with her boyfriend (38M), he spends too much time being friendly with strangers instead of enjoying the time just with her.
 While she appreciates that he is just a friendly guy, she would rather that date nights are just enjoyed together.
 It seems like a reasonable request, but there is more to it.